Compare Strings in Golang: 8 Methods and When to Use Them

 Justas Vitaitis

-This is a guide on how to compare strings in Golang .
-You will learn which method you should use for the best performance in each use case.
+In this article, you will learn which Go string comparison methods you should use for the best performance in each use case.
 In addition, we will explore how you can combine different methods to achieve the best possible performance, no matter what kind of Golang string comparison you are doing.

-If you know how to compare strings, this might seem like a trivial question.
+If you know how to compare Golang strings, this might seem like a trivial question.
 You can just pick a method that works and go with it.
-However, there are huge performance issues in some Golang functions for string comparison, and they are there by design.
+However, there are significant performance issues in some Golang functions for comparison of strings, and they are there by design.

 Therefore, you need to know these caveats to ensure that your code is as fast as it can be.